WoitkeL/dorganalysis/README.md

 # Introduction

-**Dorganalyses** is a tool to find all distributed organizations of a given reaction networks.
-A distributed organization is a set of molecules (or, equivalently, a subnetwork) that can potentially persist forever [1].
-The tool and the algorithms used by the toolare intrduced in Ref.
-[2].
+**Dorganalyses** is a tool to find all distributed organizations of a given reaction networks [1].
+A distributed organization is a set of molecules (or, equivalently, a subnetwork) that can potentially persist forever [2].

 Deorganalysis is inplemented in python (`code` folder) and uses Gurobi for solving mixed linear integer problems.

-Scripts and results from applying the tool to models from the database BioModels can be found in the directory `àppliance_Database`.

 # Installation